aroberge/avantpy/proposal/idea.md

 - In addition to [Idle](https://docs.python.org/3/library/idle.html), there exists various editors or programming environment designed for beginners programmers using Python, either to be used locally as a desktop program, such as [Mu](https://codewith.mu/), [Thonny](https://thonny.org/), [TigerJython](http://jython.tobiaskohn.ch/), etc., or as online environments, such as [Reeborg's World](http://reeborg.ca/reeborg.html).

-Finally, I found the blog post [Can’t We All be Reasonable and Speak English?](https://stackoverflow.blog/2014/02/13/cant-we-all-be-reasonable-and-speak-english/) very instructive.
+- As described in [Can’t We All be Reasonable and Speak English?](https://stackoverflow.blog/2014/02/13/cant-we-all-be-reasonable-and-speak-english/), there are many non-English speaking programming communities; these might benefit from a "localized" version of Python.

 ## What is AvantPy?

+Even though I have created a repository with this name, **AvantPy does not exist yet.** For now, it is an idea inspired by various experiments I have done, most of which are available on Github.
+Conceptually, AvantPy includes the following.

 - AvantPy is a collection of dialects, each dialect being a superset of Python, designed to make it easier to learn programming concept in a given human language.
 - AvantPy is a preprocessor, that takes a program written either totally or